*Updated December 2022

-The global education technology (EdTech) market is a rapidly growing industry which comprises a wide range of business possibilities - from early-stage startups, to middle-market companies all the way up to publicly traded companies.
+The global education technology (EdTech) market is a rapidly growing industry that comprises a wide range of business possibilities - from early-stage startups to middle-market companies all the way up to publicly traded companies.

 [Related Article - How the EdTech Industry is Transforming the Learning Environment]

-Jan-Peter aus dem Moore and Stefano Martinotti, partners at McKinsey, sums up 5 factors that will shape the future of digital education:
+Jan-Peter aus dem Moore and Stefano Martinotti, partners at McKinsey, sum up 5 factors that will shape the future of digital education:

 1. Common accreditation standards for digital curricula and credentials

 2. Transparency around outcomes